Stackhouse, Asa Matlack (Asa Matlack Stackhouse)

 Found in 5 Collections and/or Records:

-Scope and Content note This collection is comprised of the single volume, hand copied manuscript of "Satan's Harbginer Encountered, His False News of a Trumpet Detected, His Crooked Ways in the Wildernesse, laid open to the view of the impartial & judicious, Being Some thing by way of answer to Daniel Leeds his book entitled News of a Trumpet Sounding in the Wildernesse etc. wherein is shown."
-The volume, as indicated by the title, was a response to Daniel Leed's publication, which criticized the Society of...
+Overview "Satan's Harbginer Encountered, His False News of a Trumpet Detected, His Crooked Ways in the Wildernesse, laid open to the view of the impartial & judicious, Being Some thing by way of answer to Daniel Leeds his book entitled News of a Trumpet Sounding in the Wildernesse etc. wherein is shown," as indicated by the title, was a response to Daniel Leed's publication, which criticized the Society of Friends and sought to correct the accusations made by Leeds.
+The original manuscript was...

 Dates: Undated, 1895